bipokot/Kabu/README.md

 }
 ```

-Set desired pattern for a function with `@GlobalPattern` annotation.
+Set desired pattern for a function with `@Pattern` annotation.
 Kabu will generate code so that any expression matching the pattern will call the function with corresponding arguments.

 Pattern is a *visual decoration* of arguments which will be passed to annotated function.
 Patterns can be almost as complex as you can do it with Kotlin.